Authentic Lessons for 21st Century Learning

 • Lesson Slides (attached)

-• If the World Were a Village by David J. Smith
+• If the World Were a Village (book by David J. Smith; one per teacher)

 • Sticky notes (three per student)

-• Blank, white paper (three sheets per student)
+• Copy paper (optional; two sheets per student)

 Engage

-Go to slide 9.
-Explain to students that understanding mathematical concepts, like fractions, percentages (with which they should be familiar) and proportions (which they are about to explore) can help them make sense of the people and events in different parts of the world even if they have no personal experiences.
+Display slide 10.
+Explain to students that understanding mathematical concepts, like fractions, percentages (with which they should be familiar), and proportions (which they are about to explore) can help them make sense of the people and events in different parts of the world even if they do not have personal experience with those people and events.

 Explore

-Go to slide 11.
-Through discussion, establish the idea that the ratio (or fractions) of people with a given characteristic need to be equal for the world and for the class.
-Once it is established that fractions (or ratios) need to be equal, you can define "proportion" as an equation that sets two fractions (or ratios) equal to each other.
+Show slide 13.
+Assist students in establishing the idea that the ratio (or fraction) of people with a given characteristic needs to be equal for the world and the class.
+Once students understand that fractions (or ratios) need to be equal, define “proportion” as an equation that sets two fractions (or ratios) as equal to each other.

-Go to slide 13.
-Once you have written the first proportion with students, have them work in small groups of 2 to 4 students to create strategies for finding the number of students who would represent Asia if the class were representative of the whole world.
+Once you have written the first proportion with students, show slide 15.
+Have students form small groups of 2–4 students then work together to create strategies for finding the number of students who would represent the population of Asia if the class were representative of the whole world.

 Explain

-Go to slide 14.
-When most groups have found the value of x, or when groups are becoming too frustrated to be productive, bring the whole class together to discuss the strategies they formed.
-Some explanations for possible student strategies are shown below.
+Display slide 16.
+Once most groups have found the value of x, or when groups grow too frustrated to be productive, lead a whole class discussion about the various approaches that different groups took.

-Have students present their work and results.
-After each group presents, ask the rest of the class what they liked about the strategy and what they didn't like.
+Have students present their work and results to the class.
+After each group presents, ask the whole class what they liked and what they found challenging about the approach.

 Extend